 10 Foods To Avoid After Dental Crown Placement

 Restoring damaged teeth is done through the use of a dental crown.
 These are custom-fitted and made of heavy-duty porcelain.
-After a root canal, you may receive a crown to cover the part of the tooth that was affected.
+After a root canal, you may receive a crown to cover the part of the natural tooth front that was affected.
 If you don’t opt for a crown following a root canal or to cover fillings after a cavity, you run the risk of further damaging the tooth and leaving it and your gums susceptible to bacteria and disease.

 How are crowns made?